 Analytics.
 Analytics not only tell you in real time how much traction you’re getting from the live webcast, but they’re invaluable in figuring out what works when planning future events.
 What resonated?
 What sessions had the most engagement?
 What’s the most popular on-demand session?

 Scalable services.
 Is your event jumping from 10 breakout rooms to 50?
 How can your streaming provider help you keep costs down and reliably scale up?

 Security.
 Do you want the event to be free and open, or do you need to limit access to paying customers or exclusive members?
 Either way, choosing a webcasting partner who can secure your content is crucial.

 Company credibility.
 Is it important to confidently go through steps 1 – 8?
 Check references and choose a streaming partner wisely.

 Interactive Webcasting.
 Web Conferencing.
 Video Production.
 Event Apps.
-Event Registration.
+Live Polling.
+Live Q&A. Live Chat.
+Live Captioning.
+Transcription.
+Audience Response Systems.
+Attendance Tracking.
 Custom Integration.
 Hybrid Events.
+Flipped Events.
 Live Streaming.
 Facebook Live.
 YouTube Live.
 Private Streaming.
 Pay Per View.
+Pay Per Subscription.
 And more.